kaorahi/katawrap/README.md

 ```

 It can be used to find the most heated games in your SGF collection, calculate the match rates with KataGo's top suggestions, and so on.

+Let's leave the interaction with KataGo to katawrap and concentrate on analyzing the results.

 ## Table of contents